Model-Free Assortment Pricing with Transaction Data: Related Work

-Although we also adopt a robust approach, we do not rely on a particular distribution and the decision is fully guided by the data.
-Similarly, \cite{rusmevichientong2012robust} and \cite{jin2020price} study the robust optimization problem of pricing or assortment planning in the MNL model.
-Several papers incorporate pricing into the rank-based model \citep{rusmevichientong2006nonparametric,jagabathula2017nonparametric} and the Markov chain model \citep{dong2019pricing} and study the optimal pricing problem.
-More recently, \cite{yan2019representative} use the transaction data to fit a general discrete choice model of a representative consumer and solve the optimal pricing based on the fitted model by mixed-integer linear programming.
-While the problem they study is essentially similar to ours, their approach relies on the model-estimate-optimize paradigm and hence is conceptually distinct from the proposed approach here.

-In the context of revenue management, the definition of the term ``data-driven'' typically depends on the problem context.
-When the agent makes decisions in the process of data collection, the data-driven approach is usually associated with a framework that integrates such a process with decision making, so that the agent is learning the unknown parameters or environment while maximizing revenues\footnote{This is referred to as the online problem, which should not be confused with the notion of online retailing.}.
-The previous works by \citet{bertsimas2017data,zhang2020data,cohen2018dynamic,cohen2020feature,ettl2020data,ban2020personalized} fall into this category.
+In the context of revenue management, the definition of the term ``data-driven'' typically depends on the problem.
+When the agent makes decisions in the process of data collection, the data-driven approach is usually associated with a framework that integrates the data collection with decision making, so that the agent is learning the unknown parameters or environment while maximizing revenues\footnote{This is referred to as the online problem, which should not be confused with the notion of online retailing.}.
+The papers by \citet{bertsimas2017data,zhang2020data,cohen2018dynamic,cohen2020feature,ettl2020data,ban2020personalized} fall into this category.
 It is connected to a large body of literature on demand learning and dynamic pricing.
-We refer to \citet{den2015dynamic} for a comprehensive review of earlier papers in this setting.
+See \citet{den2015dynamic} for a comprehensive review of earlier papers.